3 tips when starting your own podcast…

 I’ve decided to let you in on my 3 tips to consider when starting a podcast, so you can reach 50,000 downloads and beyond too!

 It may seem obvious, but if you’re going to start a podcast, you want to make sure it serves a purpose so that people are interested.
 I think about my podcast in the same way as I think about my newsletters, there feels like a deeper sense of intimacy with it.
 I love it when people respond to my newsletters or the podcast to tell me how they made them feel, because it means my message resonates with them, and that feels, really good.
 So on one hand you want to talk about whatever you like, and the things that you’re feeling particularly passionate about at that time.
 But it’s also a great idea to make sure you’re talking about the issues your audience want to talk about.
 A great way to do this is to scan your groups and see what people are speaking about and requesting, then you can go away and create episode’s completely tailored for your audience.
 Super simple but so effective!

 Once you have your agenda, and you’ve recorded your first episodes, you need to promote the heck out of it!
 I make sure that the podcast is emailed out to my entire list – every single episode.
 So that’s twice a week.
 I make sure that I have a wave form that goes onto Facebook and Instagram stories (a wave form is a short video clip of me talking – basically a little teaser, with subtitles and artwork).
-Then if you choose to you can promote it on YouTube and iTunes, I haven’t actually done that yet, but I will once I start recording with guests.
+Then if you choose to you can promote it on YouTube and iTunes.

 And so there you have it folks, happy recording!

 If you haven’t checked out my podcast yet, you totally should!
-Here’s the Episode where I go into more detail on how you can create and promote a podcast that receives 10,000 downloads.
+Here’s the Episode from when I had received 10,000 downloads where I go into more detail on how you can create and promote an epic podcast.

 All the love,